 - The WRIA process also provides an assessment in the form of a narrative document with station-specific information that will guide water resource management for that individual refuge.

-In the Southeast region, the I&M Network is currently conducting WRIAs at Cache River NWR, Cahaba River NWR, Erwin National Fish Hatchery, Lower Suwannee NWR, Okefenokee NWR, and White River NWR.
-The Cape Romain NWR WRIA (5.6MB) is complete and available for download.
+In the Southeast region, the I&M Network is currently conducting WRIAs at Cache River NWR, Erwin National Fish Hatchery, Lower Suwannee NWR, Okefenokee NWR, and White River NWR.
+Completed WRIAs are available for download from the following refuges: